 A July Salute to Military Dogs Like Cairo

-Next week America Comes Alive kicks off its seventh (!) year of the Dog Days of Summer, telling America’s story through its dogs.
-This weekend it seems fitting to honor some of the military dogs who have served our country, and in the process of doing their duty, they have saved numerous American lives.
+Next week America Comes Alive kicks off its eighth (!) year of the Dog Days of Summer, telling America’s story through its dogs.
+Today it seems fitting to honor some of the military dogs who have served our country, and in the process of doing their duty, they have saved numerous American lives.
 If you would like to receive summer mailings of these dog stories, write: [email protected] and put “dogs” in the subject line.

 On May 1, 2011 when Americans heard that Osama bin Laden had been killed by American forces, the news was particularly stunning because there were absolutely no news leaks.